 It was in San Francisco that Moor developed his interest in interactive media.
 At KRON-TV during the first dot-com boom, he covered fledgling ventures with names such as PayPal, Netscape, RealAudio, Hotwired, Quokka and PointCast.
 The lure of the Internet startup eventually enticed him to join a broadband business news pioneer named On24, as a financial correspondent.
 That endeavor lasted less than a year into the dot-com bust.

 In the 2000s, Moor served with distinction as editor-in-chief of several regional newspaper websites.
 At the Rochester (NY) Democrat and Chronicle, he devised the paper’s TV convergence strategy, and his team won a 2003 OJA for creative use of the medium.
-While in Orlando, OrlandoSentinel.com won a 2007 Knight-Batten Award for Innovation and was a 2006 Online News Association general excellence finalist.
+While he was at the helm in Orlando, his site, OrlandoSentinel.com, won a 2007 Knight-Batten Award for Innovation and was a 2006 Online News Association general excellence finalist.
 And under Moor's leadership, The Dallas Morning News digital edition was honored with RTNDA’s Edward R. Murrow Award as best non-broadcast website.

 Moor has served on the board of the Online News Association where he directed the Online Journalism Awards.
 He was the first digital editor appointed to the board at ASNE, the American Society of News Editors.
 And he's been on Oprah -- although not for any professional reason!